CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \subsection{\ion{C}{iii}}

-As a baseline we adopted the atomic data of \cite{fernandez-menchero_etal:2015_be-like}.
-Only the lowest 75 bound levels up to $n=5$ were retained.
-For the lowest 20 levels we adopted the A-values from the MCHF calculations by \cite{tachiev_cff:1999}.
-Experimental energies are taken from NIST.
+{ \ion{C}{iii} is a particularly important ion as it produces strong spectral lines. } Only the lowest 75 bound levels up to $n=5$ were retained.
 Significant differences are present in the density- and temperature-sensitive ratio of the 2s 2p $^1$P-2p$^2$ $^1$S 1247.4~\AA\ line with the lines of the 1176~\AA\ multiplet (2s 2p $^3$P-2p$^2$ $^3$P), when compared to the previous model, which included only the $n=2,3$ levels.